Hello and welcome to Field Notes!

 I have to admit that initially, I wasn’t thrilled by these images.
 The scans I received from the lab (shout-out to Ikigai Film Lab - I highly recommend them!) were beautiful, but not what I’d expected.
 I had overexposed each roll by a stop, and made sure I metered for the shadows, too - this should theoretically have produced a negative with minimal contrast and lots of detail, particularly in dark areas of the images.
 However, I was surprised to discover that the scans had a pretty solid black-point and white-point.
 I managed to compensate for this in the edit, but had hoped that the images would’ve turned out ‘flatter’ with more ‘pastel’ colours.

 So I reached out to the lab for more info.
 Huge thanks to Ikigai for such a generous and detailed response.
 They essentially said that they use a standard histogram with a healthy black-point and white-point to get the best contrast out of the average photo - however, if I’d shot my rolls with a certain look in mind, they said I should just let them know in the order comments and they’ll scan accordingly.
-Hooray for fantastic customer service!
+Hooray for great customer service.
 I can’t wait to see the scans from next batch of film I send their way.

 To wrap up, I think the Mamiya RZ67 is a wonderful camera for landscape photography, especially if you’re able to pony up for high-resolution scans of your film (approx. 4600px on the long edge from Ikigai’s ‘pro scans’ option).
 I’m hoping these will make fantastic prints when the time comes.
 More importantly, I was absolutely blown away by some of the scenery and vistas we encountered in southern NSW, particularly in and around Kosciuszko National Park.
 I’ll definitely go back there, with more film in-hand, and see what else I can find.